Kyle Prater: College career

 In September 2009, Prater committed to USC.
 He graduated early from high school and intended to be an early enrollee at USC for the spring term, but decided to wait on enrolling after he found out that Pete Carroll was going to become the Seattle Seahawks new head coach.
 Prater decided to go through with his plans to enroll early at USC when Lane Kiffin was named USC's new head coach.
 He red shirted his freshman year due to injury.
 On January 9, 2012 Prater announced that he planned to transfer from USC to an undetermined school.
 He stated that he wanted to be closer to home and his release specified that he could not transfer to any other Pac-12 schools or Notre Dame, thus making a school in the Big Ten his likely destination.
 Prater decided that he will be transferring to Northwestern.

 Professional career

-New Orleans Saints

 Prater was signed by the New Orleans Saints as an undrafted free agent in the 2015 offseason.
 On August 17, 2015, he was released by the Saints.
 On August 18, 2016, he was reclaimed and placed on injured reserve by the Saints.